 My family still hesitates to bring up my ex-husband, fearful it will send me into a sobbing fit or a bout of anger.
-But the end of our marriage was peaceful, and probably more united than our relationship was.
+But we figured out how to end a marriage peacefully, and in our divorce, we were probably more united than in our relationship.
 We were simply done with that chapter, but not with each other.
 We were kids when we got together and will always share a history.

-4. Fall in love with your best friend.
-And then stop.
+4. You can fall in love with your best friend and then, one day, stop.

 5. You are ultimately the love of your life.

 It wasn’t until the quiet moments of my first night alone in a big, empty house that I was faced with the truth I’d been trying to avoid: I’m in this alone.
 We all are.
 The childhood sweethearts are alone.
 The head-over-heel-ers are alone.
 Because no one, no matter how stable or perfect, owes us their presence in our life.

 In those first nights by myself, it was a gut check of who I was, and who I wanted to be — not for my husband, not for my son, but for myself.
 For the first time, I didn’t have the shield of being my husband’s wife, and I had to stand on my own.
 Truth is, I didn’t love the woman I was, and until I did, falling in love with who I was and the choices I made had to be my first priority.
 Because, at the end of the day, we spend every moment of our lives with one person: ourselves.

 6. Love after love is tricky.

 There is no timeline for moving on after one love story has ended.
 Sometimes the next love story begins immediately, and sometimes it takes decades.
 Healing after a divorce looks different for everyone.
 One thing is certain: Everyone has opinions about when, how, and with whom your “next chapter” should happen.